< Browse to Previous Essay | Browse to Next Essay >

 A Committee of Fifteen

 As day broke on Sunday, February 7, several groups of five or six men -- accompanied by members of the Seattle police force -- spread out through Chinatown, which was located in the vicinity of the red-light district.
-They approached each home and asked its terrified occupants various questions about the city's air and nuisance regulations, knowing that the Chinese would be unable to give a satisfactory reply.
+They approached each home and asked its terrified occupants various questions about the city's cubic-air and nuisance regulations, knowing that the Chinese would be unable to give a satisfactory reply.
 Others entered the home, hauled out its contents, and put them in wagons.
-The resident and his belongings were then taken to the Ocean Dock at the foot of Main Street, where the steamer Queen of the Pacific (Queen) was docked.
+The residents and their belongings were then taken to the Ocean Dock at the foot of Main Street, where the steamer Queen of the Pacific (Queen) was docked.

 At first, the affair went smoothly and quietly -- so quietly that for several hours many in the city didn't know what was happening.
 Then word began to spread and a delighted crowd began to gather in Chinatown, either to watch or help.
 By 10:30 a.m. fire bells and church bells were ringing, a signal for the (Seattle) Home Guards and Seattle Rifles to assemble.
 At the same time, Sheriff John McGraw (1850-1910) assembled a posse of deputies and confronted the mob.
 But the posse, badly outnumbered by the mob and ignored by the police, could do little.
 Governor Watson Squire (1836-1926) happened to be in Seattle and late that morning issued a proclamation ordering the mob to desist and disperse.
 It was answered with widespread derision.